 BACP accreditation schemes aim to recognise the achievement of high standards of knowledge, experience and development in counselling and psychotherapy.

-They help clients, employers, practitioners and students to make an informed decision when choosing a therapist, service or training course.
+Our accreditation schemes help employers, practitioners, students and clients to make an informed decision when choosing a therapist, service or training course.

 To apply, you must be able to demonstrate that you meet the required standards and complete a rigorous application and assessment process.
 All our accreditation schemes require current and ongoing membership of BACP.